-SPO's Kech programme took initiatives to support the local governance.
-SPO's programme shift towards capacity building and governance in Kech was driven by the realization that compared with non-formal education, political awareness for democratic change can be a more effective tool for development in Mekran.
-A Kech governance and Development network was set up in 2002 to mobilize local communities.
+SPO's Kech programme undertook several initiatives to support local governance.
+SPO's programme shift towards capacity building and governance in Kech was driven by the realization that, compared with non-formal education, political awareness for democratic change can be a more effective tool for development in Mekran.
+A Kech Governance and Development network was set up in 2002 to mobilize local communities.
 The network facilitated the establishment of numerous Community Citizen Boards (CCBs), 59 of which have been registered and provided technical assistance.
-Along with that members elected in Union Councils of Balicha and Malikabad were capacitated through specially developed training modules.
+Along with this members elected in Union Councils of Balicha and Malikabad were capacitated through especially developed training modules.

-As mentioned above, most SPO initiatives during the reporting period included a focus on increasing women's participation in development and governance.
-In addition, SPO established a Gender Resource Centre in Turbat to provide books as well as audio-visual material on gender and development, governance, local bodies, women issues and environment, to the local staff and stakeholders.
+As is evident from the above, most SPO initiatives during the reporting period included a focus on increasing women's participation in development and governance.
+In addition, SPO established a Gender Resource Center in Turbat to provide books as well as audio-visual material on gender and development, governance, local bodies, women issues, and the environment to the local staff and stakeholders.